Best Portuguese TV Shows for Beginners and Advanced Levels (2026 Guide)

 If you can get past the melodrama, telenovelas offer hundreds of hours of Portuguese practice.
 Shows like "Avenida Brasil" and "A Força do Querer" were hugely popular in Brazil and represent contemporary language use.

-Anyway, if you want to take your learning further while watching these shows, Migaku's browser extension lets you look up Portuguese words instantly and save them for review later.
-Makes the whole process way more efficient than pausing to check a dictionary every minute.
+Anyway, if you want to take your learning further while watching these shows, Migaku's browser extension and app let you look up Portuguese words instantly and save them for review later.
+Makes the whole process of watching shows to learn Portuguese way more efficient than pausing to check a dictionary every minute.
 There's a 10-day free trial if you want to check it out.